 While this method offers a clean and effective solution, some users may hesitate to perform a full reset.
 If you’re looking to avoid that, the next section introduces a non-destructive, tool-based solution.

-If you don’t have an iCloud backup—or need to recover photos directly from a damaged iPhone (such as one with a broken screen, water damage, or that won’t turn on)—Gbyte Recovery is a professional data recovery tool that can retrieve lost or deleted photos, videos, contacts, messages, and more from your device.
+If you don’t have an iCloud backup—or need to recover deleted photos on iPhone that is lost, broken, or won’t turn on—Gbyte Photos Recovery is your best option.
+This professional iOS data recovery tool can retrieve photos, videos, contacts, messages, and more directly from your iPhone’s internal storage.

-🔹 Supports Encrypted iTunes Backups – Can also restore data from iTunes backups if available.
+🔹 iTunes Backup Support – Optionally recover from encrypted iTunes backups if available.

-🔹 Wide Compatibility – Works with all iPhone models, including the latest iOS versions.
+🔹 Full iOS Compatibility – Supports all iPhone models and the latest iOS 26 versions.

-Download & Install – Get the software from the official website: https://www.gbyte.com/.
+Download & Install Gbyte software from the official website

 Scan for deleted photos– The software will attempt to access the iPhone’s storage or extract deleted photos from its internal memory.